 Waldorf in the home: Waldorf Home Schooling Archives

-Domestic, Nurturing, Creative and Social Arts, collectively known as “Living Arts,” are an integral part of The Little Farm School experience.
-The skills children gain through practicing the Living Arts cultivate within them a sense of initiative and purpose, and provide a foundation for higher learning.
+Domestic, Nurturing, Creative and Social Arts, collectively known as “Living Arts,” are an integral part of the Little Farm School experience.
+The skills children gain through practicing the Living Arts cultivate within them a sense of initiative and purpose and provide a foundation for higher learning.

 We believe healthy nutrition is one of the most important components of growth and development.
 We are committed to use local, naturally or organically grown meats, vegetables, grains, etc., when available.
 We use whole foods (whole grains, raw dairy products, meat from naturally or organically fed animals).
 Children with special dietary needs are welcome and their family’s dietary choices and preference will be respected and accommodated.
 We will provide all meals and snacks unless other arrangements are made due to dietary restrictions.

-The Little Farm School has a rhythm for each day, which may be referred to as a routine.
+Little Farm School LLC has a rhythm for each day, which may be referred to as a routine.
 It also follows the rhythm of nature and its seasons.
 Working with the seasonal themes of the year, a balance of the impulses from nature is woven through the artistic activities using stories, songs and verses to enliven and capture the children’s interest and imagination, qualities emerging from the soul.
 Creating a small nature table or corner in the preschool is a way to bring nature indoors and celebrate the rhythms of the seasons.
 It helps the child to connect with nature, which is not separate from the spiritual world.
 Rhythm is also woven through the year following the festivals.
 The rhythm of each day, the rhythm of each season and the rhythm of the festivals of the year constitute the great rhythm of nature and the cosmos in which the children play in harmony.

 "Quality early childhood education programs can provide essential experiences for brain development and consequently have a direct effect on cognitive abilities.
 These experiences can have an enduring effect on intellectual and scholastic abilities and influence future learning capacity.
 Good early childhood education programs can also help children to develop social skills by providing a stimulating positive interaction with the environment, adults, and other children.
 Although individual children develop at their own pace, all children progress through a sequence of physical, cognitive and emotional growth and change.
 As children develop, they need different types of stimulation to exercise their evolving skills and to develop new ones.
 By the time they enter school, children who attend high quality programs out-perform children in lower quality programs on measures of learning and development.
 Quality early childhood education programs give children access to the opportunities that promote school readiness and ensure that the school experience will be successful."